 Nathan Miranda, born and raised in Cary, NC, started piano lessons at the age of four.
 He showed a passion for jazz early on, picking up the alto saxophone in his first year of middle school and playing in various big bands and combos through high school.
 At the age of sixteen, he joined Duke University's Jazzforce as an alto player, headed by renowned bassist John Brown and composed of the most talented high school students in NC's Triangle region.
 At seventeen, Nathan joined UNC-G's Miles Davis Jazz Studies high school jazz program and UNC's Essentially Ellington high school jazz festival.
 Upon arriving at Fordham University, he joined the Fordham-based band Cableknit in his freshman year, which culminated in the release of Cableknit's first EP in May 2013.
 In January 2013, Nathan joined Jazz at Lincoln Center's small group sessions, under the instruction of guitarist Matt Buttermann and singer Michael Mwenso.
 Through this partnership with JALC.
 In January 2014, Nathan joined Rose Hill's BJC Jazz Quartet headed by Brenda Earle Stokes and has played shows around the city with the group.

-Compositions by Nora Linde
+Compositions by Danielle Mendez and Nora Linde

-be performed during Exponential
+were chosen to be performing during Exponential

 (From left to right)

 Professor Daniel Ott, Danielle Mendez, Nora Linde and Pascal Archer.